 The high-quality construction leads to a dense carpet.
 This gives your home nice, natural insulation, which provides dual benefits.
 It dampens sound, so your home doesn’t have a hollow echoing noise, and it theoretically lowers utility bills by letting less of the outside temperature penetrate through your floor board.

 Frieze is quickly becoming what shag was to the 70’s and Berber was to the 90’s: the trendy carpet.
-It has unique style that looks formal yet fun.
-If you want to stay on top of home fashion, frieze should be your choice.
+It has a unique style that looks formal yet fun.
+If you want to stay on top of home fashion, frieze carpet should be your choice.

 Not the Lowest Cost